Valerieraem/Decision-Tree-and-Naive-Bayes-Classification/README.md

 **statistical learning spring 2023**

 Using decision trees and naive bayes to classify maternal health risk using the dataset from UCI Machine Learning Repository.
 [Dataset Link](archive.ics.uci.edu/ml/datasets/Maternal+Health+Risk+Data+Set)

 The data was collected from different hospitals, community clinics, and maternal health centers from the rural areas of Bangladesh through the IoT based risk monitoring system.
+See the inlcuded report PDF where I include details of the project and my output.

 | Variable | Description |
 |-----:|---------------|